 Having a pet brings extra love and laughter into a household.
 Cats make excellent additions to almost any home, but sometimes, there are behavioral problems that owners can struggle with, like cat spraying.

 Cats are territorial creatures by nature, and they require their home to feel secure.
 They work to ensure this security by leaving their mark on any place that they want to claim as their own.
-The mark tells other animals and sometimes even humans to stay away.

 Most of the time, cats establish their mark on their territory by rubbing their bodies against something, like a piece of furniture.
 They might even do this on you.